Synapse-QS/Xed-Editor/docs/CONTRIBUTING.md

 # Contributing

 ## Build the project
-We recommend using [Android Studio](https://developer.android.com/studio) for building the project.
+We recommend using [Android Studio](https://developer.android.com/studio) for building the project

 ## Source code formatting
 - Indents: 4 spaces